 - Formatting:

 - b) Format must be YYYY-MM-DD hh:mm

 - a.
 YYYY-MM-DDThh:mm is also valid

 - c) YYYY = four-digit year

-- MM = two-digit month (01=January, etc.)
+MM = two-digit month (01=January, etc.)

-- DD = two-digit day of month (01 through 31)
+DD = two-digit day of month (01 through 31)

-- hh = two digits of hour (00 through 23) (am/pm NOT allowed)
+hh = two digits of hour (00 through 23) (am/pm NOT allowed)

-- mm = two digits of minute (00 through 59)
+mm = two digits of minute (00 through 59)

 - d) Example: 11:42 pm November 3, 1959=1959-11-03 23:42

-- a.
+a.
 1959-11-03T23:42 is also valid

 - e) Midnight = 00:00, not 24:00

 - Cannot have been after Discharge Datetime.

 - Cannot be before Arrival Datetime.

 - If Severe Sepsis Present = 2, then must be blank.

 - If filled in and Septic Shock Presentation Datetime filled in, cannot be after Septic Shock Presentation Datetime.

-- The date/time that should be used is the time that the last criteria was met determining that severe sepsis was present.
+- Use the earliest date/time the final clinical criterion for severe sepsis was noted (see Severe Sepsis Present data element for clinical criteria list) or the earliest date the Physician/APN/PA documented severe sepsis.

 - In patients with multiple episodes of severe sepsis within the same stay, use the date/time from the first episode.

 - If severe sepsis or septic shock is documented in a physician/APN/PA note without a specific date or documented using the acronym POA, the following apply:

-- If it is the only documentation of Severe Sepsis or Septic Shock in the note, use the date the note was started or opened. - If Severe Sepsis or Septic Shock is documented multiple times within the same note, use the earliest specified date. - Use the earliest documented arrival date for patients who enter the Emergency Department with the following: - Severe sepsis clinical criteria met in pre-hospital records - Physician/APN/PA documentation of severe sepsis in pre-hospital records - Physician/APN/PA documentation that severe sepsis was present on arrival - Use the earliest documented date patient arrives to floor or unit for admission for patients who are admitted with the following: - Severe sepsis clinical criteria met in pre-hospital records and patient is a direct admit - Physician/APN/PA documentation of severe sepsis in pre-hospital records and patient is a direct admit - Physician/APN/PA documentation that severe sepsis was present on admission - If clinical criteria for severe sepsis are met after physician/APN/PA documentation of septic shock, enter the date the physician/APN/PA documented septic shock. - If clinical criteria for severe sepsis are not documented and there is not physician/APN/PA documentation of severe sepsis, but there is physician/APN/PA documentation of septic shock, enter the earliest date septic shock was documented for this data element.
+- If it is the only documentation of Severe Sepsis or Septic Shock in the note, use the date the note was started or opened. - If Severe Sepsis or Septic Shock is documented multiple times within the same note, use the earliest specified date. - Use the earliest documented arrival date for patients who enter the Emergency Department with the following: - Severe sepsis clinical criteria met in pre-hospital records - Physician/APN/PA documentation of severe sepsis in pre-hospital records - Physician/APN/PA documentation that severe sepsis was present on arrival - Use the earliest documented date patient arrives to floor or unit for patients who are direct hospital admits and one of the following is present: - Severe sepsis clinical criteria met in pre-hospital records - Physician/APN/PA documentation of severe sepsis in pre-hospital records - Earliest documentation is in a Physician/APN/PA note that states severe sepsis was present on admission - If the only documentation of severe sepsis being present is in a Physician/APN/PA note that states severe sepsis was present on admission, use the earliest date of the following: - Physician/APN/PA note - o Admit order - Disposition to inpatient - o Arrival to floor or unit - If clinical criteria for severe sepsis are met after physician/APN/PA documentation of septic shock, enter the date the physician/APN/PA documented septic shock. - If clinical criteria for severe sepsis are not documented and there is not physician/APN/PA documentation of severe sepsis, but there is physician/APN/PA documentation of septic shock, enter the earliest date septic shock was documented for this data element.